holgerd77/django-dynamic-scraper/docs/getting_started.rst

 existance check (using the ``url`` field from ``Article``) to evaluate if the news article still exists or if it can be deleted (see :ref:`item_checkers`).

-Last but not least: Django Dynamic Scraper uses the (still experimental (!))
-DjangoItem_ class from Scrapy for being able to directly store the scraped data into the Django DB.
+Last but not least: Django Dynamic Scraper uses the DjangoItem_ class from Scrapy for being able to directly store the scraped data into the Django DB.
 You can store the item class (here: ``ArticleItem``) telling Scrapy which model class to use for storing the data directly underneath the associated model class.